 Where: Birrens Roman fort at NY21907518 near a tributary of the river Annan, north of the Solway Firth.

-Name origin: Greek στωιδιον, a diminutive of στοα ‘roofed colonnade, storehouse’, referring to the granaries at the fort.
-Granaries were raised off the ground on short pillars to keep them dry and safe from rodents.
+Name origin: Greek στωιδιον, a diminutive of στοα ‘roofed colonnade, storehouse’, presumably referring to the fort's granaries, raised off the ground on short pillars to keep them dry and safe from rodents.

-Notes: Frere (2001) stated that Antonine Birrens had three granaries and that it made sense to follow R&S in joining this name to the next one to make Stodoion Sinetriadum, listed on two lines on the Cosmography's source map, really a single place.
-This sounds plausible, but Jackson's suggestion that AI's Blatobulgium was another name for Birrens is not.
+Notes: Frere (2001) stated that Antonine Birrens had three granaries and that it made sense to follow Rivet & Smith in joining this name to the next one to make Stodoion Sinetriadum, listed on two lines on the Cosmography's source map, really a single place.
+This sounds plausible, but Jackson's suggestion that the Itinerary's Blatobulgium was another name for Birrens is not.
 See here for a discussion of all Roman names in this area north of the Solway.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 30 May 2023 to main Menu